kathysledge/smig/docs/guides/schema-design.md

 ## Field patterns

+These patterns cover the most common field design decisions you'll face.
+Understanding when to use each option helps you build schemas that are both flexible and safe.

 ### Required vs. optional

+Every field in your schema can either require a value or allow `NONE` (null).
 Choose whether a field can be null:

 ```typescript
 fields: {